The Prestige: 6 Magician Movies That Dare to Amaze

 Is it safe to say magicians will do anything to be with Jessica Biel?
 This time around, it is a Las Vegas magician played by Nicholas Cage who consents to help the FBI foil a terrorist bombing plot in order to save the life of a waitress played by Biel.
 He can see two minutes into the future and uses this gift to stay a step ahead of his adversaries.
 It's also a useful ability for guessing winning lottery numbers and making the right Super Bowl picks at the sports book.

-biopic of Harry Houdini — the world's most famous magician and illusionist.
+Tony Curtis tackles one of his early roles in this biopic of Harry Houdini -- the world's most famous magician and illusionist.
 Many of the details don't mesh with Houdini's actual life.
 "Houdini" shows him dying when his water torture cell illusion goes wrong.
 In reality, Houdini died from Peritonitis after receiving several blows to the abdomen that caused his appendix to rupture.
 "Houdini" simply adds to the myth and legend surrounding the title character.